Skip to content

 Service Mode

-The service mode (bof service run) is a long-running harness that orchestrates agent sessions and human interaction without manual invocation.
+A long-running harness that orchestrates agent sessions and human interaction without manual invocation.

-Agent orchestration
+Agent Orchestration

-4. Captures agent output and routes it: report artifacts to disk, summaries to Telegram, events to audit log.
+4. Captures output and routes it: report artifacts to disk, summaries to Telegram, events to audit log.

-5. Updates memory store with session outcomes.
+5. Updates memory with session outcomes.

-The Telegram bot supports two interaction modes:
+Supports two interaction modes:

 • Proactive — service-initiated messages: weekly review summary, alert notifications, earnings reminders.